wendywarren/ac-type/_micro-assignments/the-type-industry.md

 layout: subpage
 serial: level-3-micro-assignment-2-subpage
 ---
-How does a font go from the typographer's mind to the market.
+How does a font go from the typographer's mind to the market, to your page?

-### Typographer
+### The Typographer

 Typographers actually design typefaces.
 The start with a purpose or reason for a type design.
 What problem does it solve?
 What use-case hasn't been solved that this design will solve?
 Is the type meant for long text or headlines?
 Is it to mimic a old typewriter or a broad-tipped pen?

+#### Historical Context

-Typefaces are also designed in a historical context.
-In which category will the design belong -- old style, modern?
+Type cannot be designed ignoring the centuries of typographic history.
+There's a historical context that needs to be considered.
+In which category will the design belong -- old style, modern, slab, sans?

+#### The Nitty Gritty

 Typographers, like all designers, start with sketching individual glyphs and their stand-out features.
+There are certain letters which lend themselves as good starting points like the **s** and the **n**.
+There are words like **Handgloves** which contain letters which represent a wide range of typographic features, like ascenders, descenders, overshoots, etc...

+#### Type Design Software

-There are font design apps like Glyphs and FontLab.
+Once the designer has reached the limit of sketching, there are font design apps like [Glyphs](https://glyphsapp.com) and [FontLab](https://www.fontlab.com).
+There are others.
+This is where all the fine details can be implemented.

 When designing a typeface, there are other considerations beyond the glyphs.
 There's side-bearing and kerning.
 There are alternate glyphs, swashes, [diacritics](https://www.type-together.com/understanding-diacritics) and more.

 There are typefaces created for corporate use and some for general sale.

+#### Design Quality

+There *are* poor quality and superior quality designs, as in everything.
+Designing typefaces is incredibly detailed, painstaking work.
+Neglecting such details can lead to a typeface that is missing needed features or lacks finesse.
+That said, there may be a place for such type.
+It all depends on context.

 ### Foundries